ragugounravel/Explore-by-Experience/README.md

 If users discover by intent rather than geography:

-- 📈 Homepage CTR increases by 12–18%
+- 📈 Homepage Click-Through Rate (CTR) increases by 12–18%
 - 📈 Premium inventory views increase by 15%
-- 📈 AOV increases by 8–12%
+- 📈 Average Order Value (AOV) increases by 8–12%
 - 📈 Session depth increases by 10%+

 ---

-## 6️⃣ MVP & Experiment Plan
+## 6️⃣ Minimum Viable Product (MVP) & Experiment Plan

 ### Phase 1: A/B Test (20% Traffic)